telerik/ajax-docs/controls/ajax/getting-started/ajax-enable-a-scenario-through-radajaxmanager-and-radajaxloadingpanel.md

 ---
 title: Ajax-enable a Scenario through RadAjaxManager and RadAjaxLoadingPanel
-page_title: Ajax-enable a Scenario through RadAjaxManager and RadAjaxLoadingPanel | UI for ASP.NET AJAX Documentation
+page_title: Ajax-enable a Scenario through RadAjaxManager and RadAjaxLoadingPanel | RadAjax for ASP.NET AJAX Documentation
 description: Ajax-enable a Scenario through RadAjaxManager and RadAjaxLoadingPanel
 slug: ajax/getting-started/ajax-enable-a-scenario-through-radajaxmanager-and-radajaxloadingpanel
 tags: ajax-enable,a,scenario,through,radajaxmanager,and,radajaxloadingpanel